BardisRenos/Spring-Boot-with-Spock-Testing/README.md

 ### DAO layer

-This layer is the place to make the queries on the database
+This layer is the place to make the queries on the database tables.

 ```java
   @Repository